tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 ## Out in the world

+Unified hash table (p9 of [Briggs GVN](/assets/img/briggs-gvn.pdf)) TODO What do you do in the second pass for available expressions?

 Forward dataflow with worklist is slower but gets you more available expressions than just looking to dominator: https://www.cs.cmu.edu/~411/slides/s25-24-gvn-inlining.pdf